ArduPilot/ardupilot_wiki/common/source/docs/common-ais.rst

 - Connect dAISy2 to your PC using a USB cable
 - Download, install and run a terminal program such as `Putty <https://www.putty.org/>`__
 - Connect to the dAISy2's COM port at 38400 baud and press <ESC> to view the setup menu
-- Type "2" to enable the serial port.
+- Type "3" to enable the serial port.
 "38400 8N1 serial output (NMEA HS w/ adapter)" should be displayed
+- Type "#" to save this change and retain this baudrate on boot
-- Type "T" to enable entering a test NMEA message and then copy-paste this message, "!AIVDM,1,1,,A,3815;hUw00wfUdHMPfQ4s8WT0D`r,0*00"
+- Type "T" to enable entering a test NMEA message and then copy-paste this message, "!AIVDM,1,1,,A,3815;hUw00wfUdHMPfQ4s8WT0D`r,0*00", or hit "Enter" and use the default location

 .. image:: ../../../images/ais-daisy2-console.png
   :target: ../_images/ais-daisy2-console.png